HHS/meshrdf/dqpairs.md

 ## SPARQL
 {: class="inline-header"}

-The following SPARQL query will produce the the data shown above.
+The following SPARQL query will produce the the data shown in the RDF graph diagram above.

 {: class="sample-code"}
 ```sparql